|Surgery Length||Average Cost|

 How is a Full Facelift Performed?

-The first step is to come in for a consultation so our surgeon can examine your face, discuss your concerns and goals, and determine how best to proceed.
+The first step is to come in for a FREE consultation so our surgeon can examine your face, discuss your concerns and goals, and determine how best to proceed.

 You will be placed under general anesthesia, so you will not feel any pain or discomfort during the procedure.
 Your surgeon will make several tiny incisions just inside your hairline, at your temples, and then extending from the front of your ear, around your earlobe, and behind your ear, ending at your scalp.